 Agreements and Alliances with Foreign Organizations

 The globalization of securities markets has continued to progress around the world.
-This includes the ability to conduct overseas transactions of products from companies listed on the TSE, as well as futures and options trading of the TOPIX and Nikkei composite indices.
+This includes the ability to conduct overseas transactions of products listed on TSE and OSE("the Exchanges").

 Joining the Intermarket Surveillance Group